ASE Industrial Debt

 ASE Industrial Holding Debt to Cash Allocation

-The company has 179.22 B in debt with debt to equity (D/E) ratio of 0.74, which is OK given its current industry classification.
+ASE Industrial Holding has 178.15 B in debt with debt to equity (D/E) ratio of 0.74, which is OK given its current industry classification.
 ASE Industrial Holding has a current ratio of 1.16, demonstrating that it is in a questionable position to pay out its financial commitments when the payables are due.
-Debt can assist ASE Industrial until it has trouble settling it off, either with new capital or with free cash flow.
-So, ASE Industrial's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
-However, a more frequent occurrence is when companies like ASE Industrial Holding sell additional shares at bargain prices, diluting existing shareholders.
-Debt, in this case, can be an excellent and much better tool for ASE to invest in growth at high rates of return.
-When we think about ASE Industrial's use of debt, we should always consider it together with cash and equity.
+Note however, debt could still be an excellent tool for ASE to invest in growth at high rates of return.

 ASE Industrial Total Assets Over Time